dabrahams/Contracts/Contracts.md

 said, contracts are still fundamentally documentation, and some can't—or shouldn't only—be expressed as code.

+## Local Reasoning

+- Existing slide material.
+- This is what we do every day when we read or write code, to the degree possible.

 ## (Class) Invariants

 The most important contribution of Design by Contract, over and above Hoare Logic, was to apply Hoare's idea of “invariants” to classes, or more generally, user-defined types with encapsulation.

-An “invariant” is just a thing that has to be true between some pair of steps in a program.
-For example:
+An “invariant” is just a thing that has to be true at particular places in a program.
+This is a really simple example, but you can probably see how the invariant might be useful for understanding the meaning of the next line.

 	x.sort()

 	// invariant: x is sorted

-	print(x)

-A loop invariant is a condition that holds before and after each
-iteration:

-    i = 0

-	while i < a.length && a[i] < x { // invariant: a[0...i-1] < x
-		i += 1
-	}

-This one says that all elements of `a` before the `i`th are less than `x`.
-By combining that information with the fact that `i` advances by 1 on each iteration, you can prove to yourself that after the loop, `i` is either equal to `a.length`, or `a[i]` is the first element ≥ x.

-Now, you probably do that kind of reasoning in your head.
+	let foundY = x.binary_search(y)

+Hoare realized that *loops* have invariants that hold before and after each iteration, and showed how they could be used to prove the correctness of interesting algorithms.

+Even if you don't care about formal proofs, though, invariants turn out to be useful for casual reasoning about programs.
+Meyer's *class invariants* are just invariants of types that hold at the boundary of their public APIs.
+Let me give you an example:

 1. that the user should be able to define their own types and
 2. that each instance of such a type has an encapsulation boundary, so